-C. Final Exam (20% of total course grade)
+C. Final Exam (30% of total course grade)

-Students are required to take a final exam that if needed may be administered at a Testing Office or other University approved location.
+Students are required to take an online final exam.
 The final exam will mainly consist of past quiz questions and similar type questions consisting of multiple choice and some short answer questions.
 The exam is cumulative so make sure you are doing well on your chapter quizzes.
+Any irregularities and or suspicious actions on the exam may result in a required zoom administered exam (oral).